mattcroat/joy-of-code/posts/creating-content/creating-content.md

 ---
-title: Make Your Content Look and Sound Great
+title: How I Make Educational Content For YouTube
-description: The workflow I use for creating educational content for YouTube.
+description: Learn how to make any recorded content from tutorials to presentations look and sound great.
 slug: creating-content
 published: '2023-07-28'
 category: general